Website Design Company Durban: What to Expect from the Process

 That question reveals a lot.

-It shows whether the company is thinking in terms of:
+It shows whether the company is thinking in terms of delivery control.

-or whether it is mostly selling output without showing how the output will be produced.
+It also shows whether the company is selling output without explaining how the output will be produced.

-That matters in Durban because many businesses are choosing between providers that look similar on paper but work very differently once a project starts.
+That matters in Durban because many providers look similar on paper but work very differently once a project starts.

-If you are still evaluating providers, compare this with website design Durban: what to look for in a local agency.
+If you are still evaluating providers, compare this with the Durban web design agency guide.
 This article is about what should happen after you decide to work together.

 Stage 1: Discovery and project definition